robhabraken/advent-of-code-2023/14/solutions.md

 ## Part 1

 This was surprisingly straight forward!
 I read the input and stored it in a two-dimensional `char` array.
 Then I started looping over the rows.
 And for each column, if I wasn't already on a rock, I started looking down until I hit a rock.
-If that was a rolling rock, I replaced my current symbol with it, and if it was a steady rock I stopped.
-The third piece of code is another nested loop across the platform, where I go over all positions and if I find a rolling rock, I subtract the current y-coordinate from the vertical array length and added that to my answer.
+If that was a rolling rock, I swapped my current symbol with it, and if it was a steady rock I stopped.
+The third piece of code is another nested loop across the platform, where I go over all positions and if I find a rolling rock, I subtract the current y-coordinate from the vertical array length and add that to my answer.

 ## Part 2